Production of fruity alcohol – raspberry moonshine

 Naturally, the quality of the alcohol that is used must not be forgotten for all three variants, because this affects the results of the fruity alcohol the most.
 By the way, there is a rumor that wild raspberries produce better raspberry brandy than frozen berries from the supermarket.
 However, there is a risk when picking the fruit that it is not perfect, or that small insects or worms are gathered unintentionally as well.

 We are also unable to confirm the assertion that the flavor of a raspberry brandy deteriorates over time due to oxidation, especially when bottles are half-empty.
 However, we make our spirits exclusively with vapors in the flavor basket and with 12% ABV, which is perhaps the reason for this.

 So-called “superfood” has been offered in supermarkets for some time now, with not only exotic berries but also freeze-dried raspberries or even raspberry powder.
 Out of sheer curiosity, we distilled freeze-dried raspberries.
 Even we were quite astonished by the outstanding result.

-It goes without saying that raspberry brandy will also always be made as part of our seminars and courses.
-We also make numerous variations, e.g. with ginger, lemon, mint and so on.
+It goes without saying that fruity alcohol will also be made as part of our classes – How to make moonshine.
+We also make numerous variations, e.g. with ginger, lemon, mint and so on..

-Are you looking for distilling equipment or stills for making raspberry brandy?
-The Piccolo or Vetro equipment are suitable above all for spirits makers who like to experiment.
-A distillation process takes 20-30 minutes, so you can try many experiments in a short amount of time with only a small amount of materials.
-The distillation will yield around 200 ml of raspberry brandy.
+Are you looking for distilling equipment or a copper still for making fruity alcohol?
+The Piccolo-copper still or Vetro-copper still are suitable above all for fruity alcohol makers who like to experiment.
+A distillation process takes 20-30 minutes, so you can try many experiments in a short amount of time and with only a small amount of materials.
+The distillation will yield around 200 ml of fruity alcohol.